Linfu2023/learning-to-estimate-feature-importance/README.md

   * **AUC Scores** from binary classification tasks
   * **MAPE Scores** from regression tasks

-## Reproduce the Evaluation Result
+## Reproducing the Evaluation Result
 We have evaluated our LTE models on the test dataset from folder [`data/test_data`](data/test_data), the evaluation result can be reproduced by directly executing the scripts below:
 ```bash
 $ cd FeatureLTE/scripts